xawn22/mini-botvpn/README.md

-# Compatible For AutoScript AIO V.1
+Panel For AutoScript AIO V.1